QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ![selection of the method for geometry generation in the Excel® GUI](fig\231023_selection_method.png)

 Basically the *EnergyPlus®* geometry model is illustrated with its external dimensions but no component thicknesses or volumes (e.g. wall or ceiling thicknesses) are represented.
-As a result the entire Gross Floor Area (BGF) or Gross Room Volume (BRF) is simulated as the volume to be conditioned.
+As a result the entire Gross Floor Area (GFA) or Gross Room Volume (BRF) is simulated as the volume to be conditioned.
 The inaccuracy resulting from this simplification is negligible in any case given the low level of model detail.
-The net room area (NRF) is used to convert the results into area-specific quantities.
-This means that the absolute results of the simulation are related to a typical NRF corresponding to the simulated BGF.
+The net room area (NFA) is used to convert the results into area-specific quantities.
+This means that the absolute results of the simulation are related to a typical NFA corresponding to the simulated GFA.

 ####3.2.1 Generic building model

-The generic geometry model is a cubic building (see figure) defined by the parameters "length", "width", " height", "number of floors" and "window area proportions"[^5] (see figure).
+The generic geometry model is a cubic building (see figure) defined by the parameters "length", "width", " floor height", "number of floors" and "window area percentage"[^5] (see figure).
 An idealised floor plan is used which divides each floor into 4 external zones and one internal zone (see figure).

 After the simulation it is possible to view the generic geometry model in *SketchUp®* using the *OpenStudio®* SketchUp plug-ins.
 The model file is located in
 "/Output/run" directory under the name "in.osm".